 504.2 (Supp) Automatic sprinkler system increase.
 Where a building is equipped throughout with an approved automatic sprinkler system in accordance with Section 903.3.1.1, the value specified in Table 503 for maximum height is increased by 20 feet (6096 mm) and the maximum number of stories is increased by one.
-These increases are permitted in addition to the area increase in accordance with Sections 506.2 and in addition to the area increase in accordance with Sections 506.2 and in addition to the area increase in accordance with Section 506.3 except in areas of interrupted water supply.
-For Group R buildings equipped throughout with an approved automatic sprinkler system in accordance with Section 903.3.1.2, the value specified in Table 503 for maximum height is increased by 20 feet (6096 mm) and the maximum number of stories is increased by one, but shall not exceed 60 feet (18 288 mm) or four stories, respectively.
+These increases are permitted in addition to the area increase in accordance with Sections 506.2 and in addition to the area increase in accordance with Sections 506.2 and in addition to the area increase in accordance with Section 903.3.1.2, the value specified in Table 503 for maximum height is increased by 20 feet (6096 mm) and the maximum number of stories is increased by one.
+These increase in accordance with Section 903.3.1.2, the value specified in Table 503 for maximum height is increased by 20 feet (6096 mm) and the maximum number of stories is increased by one, but shall not exceed 60 feet (18 288 mm) or four stories, respectively.